chadmalla-ff/hateoas-sample/README.md

 # hateoas-sample
-This is a sample spring boot + hateoas project with a custom object mapper that is being used for hateoas objects
+This is a sample spring boot + hateoas project with a custom object mapper that is not being used for hateoas objects